metricsnow/State-based-AI-Workflow-Orchestrator/README.md

 Phase 1 is complete with foundational infrastructure including Airflow TaskFlow API for modern DAG development, Kafka for event streaming, and comprehensive event schema validation using Pydantic.
 The system has 176 passing tests, 97% code coverage, and complete documentation.

-Phase 2 (AI Workflow Foundation) is in progress with LangGraph state definitions, workflows, and checkpointing implemented.
-The system now includes LangGraph state schemas (WorkflowState, SimpleState) with proper reducers, StateGraph workflows with conditional routing, and checkpointing with InMemorySaver for state persistence.
+Phase 2 (AI Workflow Foundation) is in progress with LangGraph state definitions, workflows, checkpointing, and comprehensive integration testing implemented.
+The system now includes LangGraph state schemas (WorkflowState, SimpleState) with proper reducers, StateGraph workflows with conditional routing, checkpointing with InMemorySaver for state persistence, and complete integration test coverage.
 Future phases will add multi-agent systems, local LLM deployment with Ollama, and production infrastructure with Kubernetes, ultimately creating a complete intelligent orchestration platform that can automate complex trading operations workflows with both reliability and intelligence.

 - **TaskFlow API**: Modern Airflow DAG development with automatic XCom management and type hints
 - **Event-Driven Architecture**: Decoupled components communicate via Kafka events for scalability
 - **Type Safety**: Comprehensive type hints and Pydantic validation for runtime safety
-- **Test Coverage**: 97% code coverage with 250+ tests covering all components (176 Phase 1 + 95 LangGraph)
+- **Test Coverage**: 97% code coverage for Phase 1, 100% code coverage for LangGraph workflows with 301+ tests covering all components (176 Phase 1 + 125 LangGraph)
 - **Containerization**: Docker Compose for consistent development and deployment environments
 - **Documentation**: Comprehensive guides for all components with code examples
 - **Error Handling**: Graceful degradation - Kafka failures don't break Airflow tasks